Jump to:

 Even so, we recommend checking with your LPA first—better to be safe than risk getting in trouble later.

-- Most plastic sheds are temporary, but they can be classed as permanent.
+Most plastic sheds are physically temporary, but in planning terms, they are usually viewed as a ‘development’.

-- Planning permission isn’t necessary if the conditions are met.
+Planning permission isn’t necessary if the permitted development conditions (like height and placement) are met.

 Ultimately, the determination of temporary or permanent is decided by individual circumstances